iter8-tools/iter8/README.md

 ## Highlights

-- **Load testing with SLOs:** Iter8 experiments can generate requests for HTTP and gRPC services, collect built-in latency and error-related metrics, and validate SLOs.
+- **Load testing with SLOs**

+      Iter8 experiments can generate requests for HTTP and gRPC services, collect built-in latency and error-related metrics, and validate SLOs.

+- **A/B(/n) testing**

-- **A/B(/n) testing:** Grow your business with every release.
+      Grow your business with every release.
 Iter8 experiments can compare multiple versions based on business value and promote a winner.

-- **Simple to use:** Get started with Iter8 in seconds using pre-packaged experiment charts.
+- **Simple to use**

+      Get started with Iter8 in seconds using pre-packaged experiment charts.
 Run Iter8 experiments locally, in a container, inside Kubernetes, or inside your CI/CD/GitOps pipelines.

+- **Awesome integrations**

-- **Awesome integrations:** Use with any app, serverless, or ML framework.
+      Use with any app, serverless, or ML framework.
 Iter8 works with Kubernetes deployments, statefulsets, Knative services, KServe/Seldon ML deployments, or custom Kubernetes resource types.

 ## Install Iter8 CLI
 Install the latest stable release of the Iter8 CLI using `brew` as follows.